dukundejeanne/neighbourhood_django/README.md

 Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-Authors
+# Authors

-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.
+Dukunde Marie Jeanne in November 2019

-License
+# License
 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
+# Acknowledgments
 Hat tip to anyone whose code was used
 Inspiration
 etc